f-dufour/blog.dufour.xyz/_posts/2020-05-01-Pint-of-science-postponed.md

 ---
+layout: post
 title: We simply postponed Pint of science!
+slug: POS-postponed
 author: Florent Dufour
-layout: post
+date: 2020-05-01
+location: Nancy
 category: [update]
 tag: [Pint of science, event]
-date: 2020-05-01
 ---

 Pint of Science 2020 was expected to take place on the three evenings of the 11<sup>th</sup>, 12<sup>th</sup>, and 13<sup>th</sup> of May 2020 worldwide.